mabauer/strip/readme.txt

-Strip lightbox Plugin for WordPress
+Strip Lightbox Plugin for WordPress
 ====================================

 This plugin will implement the strip lightbox into WordPress